talhaobject90/dcavenue/README.md

  A simple django app to integrate with CCAvenue using **Advanced Site Integration for Real Time Success Failure**.

+This documentation is for initial reference , More detailed one is under preperation.

 # installation